Fibrations of $\infty$-categories: Left final/right-initial fibrations

 \begin{prop} Let

-be a diagram among $\infty$-categories. \begin{enumerate} \item Suppose the functor $\pi$ is a left final fibration.
+be a diagram of $\infty$-categories. \begin{enumerate} \item Suppose the functor $\pi$ is a left-final fibration.
 The left Kan extension $\pi_!
 F \colon \cK \to \cZ$ exists if and only if, for each $x\in \cK$, the colimit indexed by the fiber $\colim( \cE_{|x} \to \cE \xra{F} \cZ)$ exists in $\cZ$.
 Furthermore, should this left Kan extension exist, its values are given as colimits indexed by these fibers: